 Quantify what you don't know

 Be the first to acknowledge measurement uncertainty.
 A CFO trusts a marketer who says "this MTA estimate has a +/- 20% confidence interval, here is how I'm reducing it" more than one who reports a number to three decimal places.
-Acknowledging measurement uncertainty in the meeting is what separates a senior marketer from a coordinator with a dashboard.
+Acknowledging measurement uncertainty in the meeting is the move most coordinators-with-a-dashboard never make, and it's most of why senior marketers come across as senior.

 Pre-commit to the cut

 Walk into the meeting with one number you would cut yourself.
 "If we have to find £200K, here is exactly where I would take it from, and here is the pipeline impact estimate."
 That single act demonstrates more financial discipline than any deck.
-CFOs reward people who do not need to be cut by them, they cut elsewhere.
+CFOs tend to direct cuts toward people who haven't already done the work themselves.

 Build the partnership before the meeting

 The best paid-media budget defence happens in the FP&A office at 10am on a Tuesday, three weeks before the board meeting.
 Walk your CFO through your model.
 Let them stress-test it.
 Take their feedback.
-By the time the board meeting happens, you have already won, the CFO is now a co-author of the budget, not its judge.
+By the time the board meeting happens, you have already won, the CFO has co-authored the budget rather than being asked to rule on it.

 The thirty-second test

-If you cannot, in thirty seconds, explain why every pound of paid media is generating more revenue than it costs (or why you are deliberately running below break-even on a specific bet, and how long for) you do not have a budget, you have a hope.
-Fix that before the meeting, not in it.
+If you cannot, in thirty seconds, explain why every pound of paid media is generating more revenue than it costs (or why you are deliberately running below break-even on a specific bet, and how long for) the budget conversation is going to be uncomfortable.
+Most of that work happens before the meeting, not in it.

 Working on something similar?